 Join our report launch!

 On Tuesday December 3rd at 15:00 GMT we are holding a report launch event for funders, researchers and social justice organizations interested in learning more about what a transition to alternative social media could look like for social justice organizations in the Majority World.
-More details soon (keep an eye on our News & Events page or follow us on LinkedIn for updates!).

 Key takeaways